Three Creeks Farm is a small working farm in middle Tennessee located about 45 minutes west of Nashville.

 Spinning and Felting Classes: if you’re interested in being emailed when we post new classes, please subscribe to our Spinning and Felting class newsletter.

 Steve is a blacksmith and does blacksmithing classes and demonstrations at local events and craft fairs.
 We sell his hand-forged ironwork and he does custom orders as well.

-Beth spins and felts wool from their sheep into yarn and felted items that is offered for sell in the gift shop, The Little Shop of Fiber.
-She also does demonstrations dressed in period clothes and teaches a wide range of spinning and felting workshops and classes.
+Beth spins and felts wool from their sheep into yarn and felted items that is offered for sale in the gift shop, The Little Shop of Fiber.
+She also does demonstrations dressed in period clothing and teaches spinning and felting workshops and classes.

 We sell Kromski spinning wheels, Kromski Looms, Kromski accessories and supplies, a wide variety of felting fiber, dye, and hand cards as well as Earthues natural dyes and mordants.